rmrector/script.artwork.beef/src/content/usage/settings.md

 ##### "Artwork download configuration"

-By default artwork is only downloaded by Kodi's image (texture) caching.
-Switch this to "all configured above" to download everything configured in the section "Automatically add these artwork types from web services and file system", or "specific types below" for a more detailed configuration of types to download.
+By default artwork is only downloaded by [Kodi's image (texture) caching], like artwork added from scrapers.
+Switch this to **all configured above** to download everything configured in the section "Automatically add these artwork types from web services and file system", or **specific types below** for a more detailed configuration of types to download.

-Artwork types configured below will be downloaded to the local file system (generally next to the media items), rather than linked directly to the original URL.
-This makes it easy to share with other Kodi installations and saves a bundle of bandwidth for you and the web services.
-For artwork types that can have multiple images, only the base art name is needed; "fanart" will also download any "fanart1", "fanart2", "fanart3", etc added to Kodi's library.
+Artwork types downloaded by Artwork Beef will be downloaded to the local file system (generally next to the media items), rather than linked directly to the original URL.
+This uses the same filenames as Kodi's library export.
+This makes it easy to share with other Kodi installations and saves some bandwidth for you and a bundle for the web services.

+For artwork types that can have multiple images, only the base art name is needed;
+"fanart" will also download any "fanart1", "fanart2", "fanart3", etc added to Kodi's library.

+[Kodi's image (texture) caching]: https://kodi.wiki/view/Artwork/Cache

 ## Advanced